SwishDaddy/routemanager/readme.md

 ## Activities
 ### Route Manager is designed to track, manage and report activities for the parking bus fleet at DIA.
 - Daily 24/7 milage and passenger counts logging
 - Route, Bus and driver details
 - Fluid and Fuel Tracking
 - Accident Reports
-		- Passenger Comments and Complaintss
+- Passenger Comments and Complaints

 ## Reporting
 ### Route Manager has comprehensive reporting for all Activities.